vipulnaik/diet-exercise-health/checklists/checklist-when-feeling-unwell.md

 * Use of the mouth for breathing.

+### Oxygen saturation level (SpO2) measured using pulse oximeter

+The pulse oximeter, in addition to measuring heart rate, also measures SpO2, the saturation percentage of oxygen.
+These are the concerning ranges:

+* If the minimum measured SpO2 over a period of a minute or more is less than 92%, outside of contexts of extended breath holds or very high peak intensity exercise, that is indicative of problems.

+* If the maximum measured SpO2 over a period of a minute or more is less than 96%, outside of contexts of extended breath holds or very high peak intensity exercise, that might be indicative of problems.
+Monitor again for a few minutes or check again within the next hour.
+If the maximum stays consistently below 96%, flag for further investigation.

+A low value SpO2 means that the blood is not rich enough in oxygen;
+the technical name of this condition is hypoxemia, and the consequence of it is hypoxia (which in turn means that the tissues aren't getting enough oxygen).
+Outside of contexts of exercise and breath holds, a minimum SpO2 below 92% or maximum SpO2 persistently being below 96% is suggestive of hypoxemia.

+There are many potential reasons for hypoxemia, but they all involve the steps leading from the nose (for breathing in) to the exchange of oxygen between the lungs and pulmonary circulation (known as "external respiration").
+In particular, nasal blockages that result in insufficient oxygen can be one cause, so that clearing the nose may solve the problem.

+Various lung conditions (many of which overlap with each other), such as emphysema, pulmonary edema, pneumonia, COPD, bronchitis, pneumothorax, etc. can cause hypoxemia.
+It is, however, extremely unlikely that I would suddenly develop one of these conditions; in practice the pathway is likely to be something like an infection (such as COVID or the flu) leading to pneumonia.

+If I am otherwise feeling well and the SpO2 level is still above 88%, walk to urgent care immediately and to the emergency room otherwise.
+Take the pulse oximeter with me so that I can continue to monitor while waiting.
+If I am not feeling well, or the level is below 88%, take a rideshare to the emergency room if I can manage it, otherwise call for an ambulance.

 ## Cognitive status and related aspects

 ### Typing as a test of cognitive alertness and coordination